 The time that it takes a storage system to rebuild data from a failed disk drive is crucial to the data reliability of that system.
 With the advent of multi-terabyte drives, and the creation of increasingly larger single volumes and file systems, typical recovery times for large, multi-terabyte SATA drive failures are becoming multiple days or even weeks.
-During this MTTDL period, storage systems are vulnerable to additional drive failures and the resulting data loss and downtime.
+During this Mean Time to Data Loss (MTTDL) period, storage systems are vulnerable to additional drive failures and the resulting data loss and downtime.

-Since OneFS is built upon a highly distributed architecture, it is able to use the CPU, memory, and spindles from multiple nodes to reconstruct data from failed drives in a highly parallel and efficient manner.
-Because a cluster is not bound by the speed of any particular drive, OneFS is able to recover from drive failures extremely quickly and this efficiency grows relative to cluster size.
-As such, a failed drive within a cluster will be rebuilt an order of magnitude faster than hardware RAID-based storage devices.
+Because OneFS is built upon a highly distributed architecture, it can use the CPU, memory, and spindles from multiple nodes to reconstruct data from failed drives in a highly parallel and efficient manner.
+Because a cluster is not bound by the speed of any particular drive, OneFS can recover from drive failures extremely quickly, and this efficiency grows relative to cluster size.
+As such, a failed drive within a cluster is rebuilt an order of magnitude faster than hardware RAID-based storage devices.
 Also, OneFS has no requirement for dedicated hot spare drives.

 Because OneFS protects each file individually through FEC erasure encoding, the wall clock time required to reprotect data when a drive fails depends upon:

 While difficult to predict with high accuracy, OneFS strives to ensure that the drive rebuild rates remain above an MTTDL of at least 5,000 years or higher, depending on the configured protection level.

 Most of the reprotection job’s total run time is usually spent scanning all files on the cluster to determine which require repairing.
 On most clusters, because only a small fraction of the files will need attention, the size of those files and the disk pool’s I/O performance become significant.